marioalmonte/accessitrans-aria/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.0.0 =
+This update includes a name change to "AccessiTrans - ARIA Translator for WPML & Elementor" and maintains compatibility with existing translations.

 = 2.0.2 =
 This update adds internationalization support, preparing the plugin for translation into multiple languages.